PHACDataHub/sci-portal/budget-alerts/README.md

 ## Testing

-To ensure the cloud function works as expected, it’s important to run tests both locally and in the cloud environment.
+To ensure the Cloud Function works as expected, it’s important to run tests both locally and in the cloud environment.
 Here are the steps:

 1. Start the local Pub/Sub emulator:
    ```sh